Speaking of Babies

 Again, he mouthed a few silent words.
 Eena dared a look in his eyes for a split second, finding only humor in his face.

-“What is wrong with you, Edgar?
-Speak up.”
+“What is wrong with you, Edgar?”

 “Nothing’s wrong with me.
 What’s wrong with you?
 Can’t you hear me?”